HAIR RESTORATION TECHNIQUES

 Getting it Right.
 Examining the hairline of a non-balding person will show the presence of numerous single hairs in a scattered array at the very frontal hairline.
 Follicular Unit Grafts containing 2-3 hairs that are placed behind the hairline to provide a gradually increasing hair density.
 Lastly, Follicular Unit Grafts which contain 4 or more hairs are placed well behind the hairline so that the single and double hair grafts can blend naturally into the density provided by these larger grafts.

-Dr. Nusbaum and Dr. Rose are pioneers of follicular unit grafting and more importantly, they are experts at creating a natural appearance of the hairline.
+Drs.
+Nusbaum and Dr. Rose are experts of follicular unit grafting and more importantly, they are known for creating a natural appearance of the hairline.
 Our approach is to treat each patient with the procedure that is right for their needs, while delivering a natural finished look.